-Indian GAAP require JVs to be consolidated proportionately, whereas under Ind AS 111 (Joint arrangements), with certain exceptions, consolidation is achieved by using the equity method of accounting.
+Indian GAAP previously required JVs to be consolidated proportionately, whereas under Ind AS 111 (Joint arrangements), with certain exceptions, JVs are accounted under the equity method of accounting.

-Many companies may be affected by this change, since they will have to move from proportionate consolidation to the equity method of accounting.
-This could effectively change the gross total of their reported assets and liabilities, and other performance-related measures, although this may not change reported net assets and net results.
+Many companies are affected by this change, since they moved from proportionate consolidation to the equity method of accounting.
+This effectively changes the gross total of their reported assets and liabilities, and other performance-related measures, although it may not change reported net assets and net results.

 The process of structuring joint arrangements-for example, to develop and construct property-can be complicated.
-As a result, it is important for sponsors, REITs and InvITs to not only understand the legal structure of but also the contractual terms of their arrangements, in order to assess the likely impact on these.
+As a result, it is important for sponsors, REITs and InvITs to understand not only the legal structure but also the contractual terms of their arrangements in order to assess the likely impact.